roryparker/roryparker/README.md

-👋 Hi, I’m Rory
+👋 I’m Rory

-Although my day entails being a Support Engineer, by night I'm developing Software Engineer and System Design skills and techniques to become well-rounded and confident.
+Although my day entails being a Support Engineer, by night I'm acquiring Software Engineer and System Design skills and to become well-rounded and confident.

 I am comfortable with Javascript, HTML, CSS, and COBOL!
 I have several projects in the works.
 Ask me about them!